mtthwryn/CS188-Projects-2024Winter/_posts/2024-02-28-team27-facial-emotion-recognition.md

 **FDRL**

 FDRL is specifically designed to handle the nuances of facial expressions by distinguishing between shared and unique information across different expressions, which could enhance its sensitivity to subtle facial cues.
 The method's decomposition and reconstruction process allows for a more detailed and nuanced understanding of facial features, potentially leading to higher accuracy in complex scenarios.
 However,the complexity of the model, with its multiple networks (Backbone, FDN, FRN, and EPN), could lead to higher computational costs and longer training times compared to more streamlined models.
-FDRL is also known to not handle noisy labels and ambiguous expressions well, which could limit its robustness in real-world scenarios [7].
-FDLR also addresses intra-class discrepancy and inter-class similarity issues only using image features, but does not address scale sensitivity.
+FDRL is also known to not handle noisy labels and ambiguous expressions well, which could limit its robustness in real-world scenarios [3].
+FDRL also addresses intra-class discrepancy and inter-class similarity issues only using image features, but does not address scale sensitivity.
 Thus, the model is sensitive to image quality and resolution changes, and does not have consistent performance across scales.
 These limitations could affect its generalization across diverse datasets and robustness in real-world scenarios.

 **YoloV5**